FoghornTherapeutics/FHT-XChrom/README.md

 # Data

-The standard pipeline is ran on publicly available data from paper "[Chromatin accessibility underlies synthetic lethality of SWI/SNF subunits in ARID1A-mutant cancers](https://elifesciences.org/articles/30506#content)" looking for potential PD markers as well as what an ATAC-seq profile looks like.
+Our standard pipeline was run on publicly available data from paper "[Chromatin accessibility underlies synthetic lethality of SWI/SNF subunits in ARID1A-mutant cancers](https://elifesciences.org/articles/30506#content)" looking for potential PD markers as well as what an ATAC-seq profile looks like.
 This paper has ATACseq results of ARID1A-/- cancers with ARID1B KD.

 **Data from GEO series**:  [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101975) <br/>
 Biological context (N=2):  TOV21G, HCT116 <br/>